Skip to main content

 LeJuan Shrimplin

-She worked with Waddell and Reed and owned and ran H & R Block.
-Upon retirement, she became a full-time volunteer for various groups in Manhattan, splitting most of her time between the Riley County Genealogical Society and the Manhattan Arts Center.
+Upon retirement, LeJuan became a full-time volunteer for various groups in Manhattan, splitting most of her time between the Riley County Genealogical Society and the Manhattan Arts Center.
 She had a meticulous attention to detail, an understanding of historical records, and kept valued records, citing, organizing and accurately documenting them for those interested in family or organizational history.
 She became the first historian of Manhattan Civic Theater.
-She valued the history of community theater and its creation.
-Preserving its history was so important to her, she obtained a contract with the Riley County Historical Museum to maintain the Manhattan Civic Theater’s historical documents.

 Paul and Joan Shull

 Joan was born in Jamestown, North Dakota and grew up in Boulder, Colorado where she earned a degree in Business from the University of Colorado.
 There she met her husband, Paul.
-Joan was a gifted musician and educator and served as the organist at St. Paul’s Episcopal Church, before building the handbell program at First United Methodist.
-She directed bells for decades, serving as Area Chair and National Historian for the American Guild of English Handbell Ringers.
+Joan was a gifted musician and educator.
 She and Paul actively supported the Manhattan Civic Theater while raising their children.
 Their commitment to Manhattan Civic Theater was recognized when the Manhattan Arts Center created a volunteer award named after them.

 Pat was born in Sandwich, IL and attended Sandwich schools and the community high school in 1952.
 She met her husband Ray in Sandwich and they married in 1956.
 Pat earned a Bachelor of Arts and Master of Arts Degree in Speech and Drama from the University of Illinois Champaign-Urbana.
 For the next few years, Pat and ray relocated several times before Ray accepted a “short term” position as Professor of Architecture at Kansas State University in 1964.